IBM Virtual Private Cloud

 If True docker started with gpu support.
 Requires host to have neccessary hardware and software preconfigured and docker image runtime with gpu support specified |

-To configure Lithops to access a private docker repository, you need to add the following keys to standalone config:
+To configure Lithops to access a private container registry, you need to add the following keys to the standalone section in config:

 standalone: